latebit-io/.github/profile/README.md

 ## Why do we use and value the description craftmanship?

-We really value a high level quality of code, architecture, and thought into every project.
+We really value high quality code, well designed architecture, and we put a lot of thought into every project.
 We love technology and from our many years of experience there is nothing better than woking with a well crafted project.
 Unfortunately many platforms and applications fall apart or are obtuse and slow to work with due to code rot/debt reaching critical mass.
 Some projects simply collapse due to poor planning and not factoring in enough time making deadlines unreasonably tight.

 We want to help you adopt a craftmanship mentality and reap the benefits of cleanly built projects.